-In this document, Junior Achievement programs are correlated to the Mississippi State academic standards, where appropriate for grades K-5 and the Mississippi Social Emotional Learning Standards, as well as the Common Core standards for English Language Arts and Math.
+In this document, Junior Achievement programs are correlated to the Montana Academic Standards for where appropriate, for grades K-5.

 Often Extended Learning Opportunities within the curriculum directly support an academic standard.
 When indicated, the letters ELO will appear superscripted next to the standard.